Tsitongambarika

-Tsitongambarika is a lowland forest in the north of Fort-Dauphin, village Iabakoho, Anosy in southern Madagascar.
-The area supports many rare species of amphibians, birds, lemurs and reptiles; many of which are endemic.
-In 2001, the site was designated as an Important Bird Area by BirdLife International and in 2015, an area of 600 km² received environmental protection by the government.
-The reserve is the recipient of monies raised by the 2016 Rutland Birdfairin.
+Tsitongambarika is a 58,597 ha protected area of lowland forest in the Anosy region of southeast of Madagascar, to the north of Fort-Dauphin.
+The area supports rare species of amphibians, birds, lemurs and reptiles, many of which are endemic.
+In 2001, the site was designated as an Important Bird Area by BirdLife International, and in 2015 an area of 58,957 ha received protection by the government under Decree No. 2015-720 of 21 April 2015.

 Geography

 The forest is in the south of the island of Madagascar, within the Tsitongambarika massif, which consists of a series of ridges aligned from south-west to north-east.
 On the western boundary the Manampanihy river flows northwards.
-The nearest town is Tôlanaro, 9 km to the south.
+The nearest town is Fort-Dauphin, 9 km to the south.
 Tsitongambarika is the only area in the south of the country that still has significant areas of lowland forest but, due to illegal logging and shifting cultivation, deforestation rates are amongst the highest in the country.
-An area farmed under shifting cultivation is cleared and, for a few years cultivated, than abandoned and lies fallow while fertility returns.
-Local people are also affected, as they depend on the forest for firewood and charcoal, and are often portrayed as the villains of tropical deforestation.
-As long as their needs are considered, and as long as they participate in decisions and benefit from management, they can be the best conservationists.
-The forest forms the water catchment of rivers and steams that are of importance for the cultivation of rice on the coastal plain.
+The forest forms the water catchment of rivers and streams that are of importance for the cultivation of rice on the coastal plain.

+Management and protection

+Legal classifications and protections have evolved over time.
+The areas classified as Forêts Classées de Tsitongambarika I (Order No. 3240-MAER/FOR of 6 June 1965, 19,530 ha) and Tsitongambarika II (Order No. 2241-MAER/SEGREF/FOR/DOM of 4 June 1970, 29,400 ha) were integrated into the Réserve de Ressources Naturelles created in 2015 based on Decree No. 2015-720 of 21 April 2015.